Learning Outcomes

 MBE Syllabus

-For MBE, you are required to understand how statutes and custom influence the standard of care in negligence.
-This includes:
+For the MBE, you are required to understand how statutes and custom influence the standard of care in negligence, with a focus on the following syllabus points:

 - Recognizing when a statute sets the standard of care (negligence per se).